dfsp-spirit/anonsurfer/README.md

 # anonsurfer
-Anonymization of freesurfer recon-all output based on metadata dropping and defacing.
+Anonymization of freesurfer recon-all output based on metadata dropping and defacing -- in parallel.

 ## About